 Where and how you collect and store information about your grants has a fundamental impact on the data you will be able to share.
 This will also influence the practical process taken to format your data to the 360Giving Data Standard.

-Go to the prepare page for further details about the likely impact your grants management system on your publishing process.
+Go to the prepare page for further details about the likely impact your grants management system has on your publishing process.

-Publishing resources for community foundations¶
+Publishing resources for grants to individuals¶

 360Giving data is open data, which is defined as follows: